yukimasano/single-img-extrapolating/README.md

 *Extrapolating from one image.*
 Strongly augmented patches from a single image are used to train a student (S) to distinguish semantic classes, such as those in ImageNet.
 The student neural network is initialized randomly and learns from a pretrained teacher (T) via KL-divergence.
-Although almost none of target categories are present in the image, we find student performances of > 59% for classifying ImageNet's 1000 classes.
+Although almost none of target categories are present in the image, we find student performances of **>66%** Top-1 Acc for classifying ImageNet's 1000 classes.
 In this paper, we develop this single datum learning framework and investigate it across datasets and domains.

 ## Key contributions